Skip to content

 };

-Each plugin gets its own runtime instance but shares the same underlying taskStore.
-This means plugins can see each other’s changes: a deliberate design choice for this example.
+Each plugin gets its own runtime instance but shares the same underlying taskStore, so plugins see each other’s changes; that shared visibility is deliberate here.

 The factory is initialized once, then each plugin creates a runtime from it: